Set up a hybrid high performance computing (HPC) cluster with Microsoft HPC Pack and on-demand Azure compute nodes

 Add Azure nodes to the cluster

-You now use the node template to add Azure nodes to the cluster.
-Adding the nodes to the cluster stores their configuration information so that you can start (provision) them at any time as role instances in the cloud service.
-Your subscription only gets charged for Azure nodes after the role instances are running in the cloud service.
+Now use the node template to add Azure nodes to the cluster.
+Adding the nodes to the cluster stores their configuration information so that you can start (provision) them at any time in the cloud service.
+Your subscription only gets charged for Azure nodes after the instances are running in the cloud service.

-In HPC Cluster Manager, in Node Management (called Resource Management in recent versions of HPC Pack), in the Actions pane, click Add Node.
+In HPC Cluster Manager, click Node Management (called Resource Management in current versions of HPC Pack) > Add Node.

 In the Add Node Wizard, on the Select Deployment Method page, click Add Windows Azure nodes, and then click Next.